jcarlos-prieto/niliBOX/resources/API.md

 </td></tr>
 <tr><td><b>int audioDevice_open(const QString &devname, const QString &mode, const bool direct = false)</b></td></tr>
 <tr><td>
-Open an audio device and returns a new audio device id.<br><br>
+Open an audio device and return a new audio device id.<br><br>
 <ul>
 <li>Parameter: <i><b>devname</b></i>: String - Device name of the audio device</li>
 <li>Parameter: <i><b>mode</b></i>: String - Audio mode to be used to open.
 It is composed by a list of values separated by commas in the format <i>"samplerate,samplingbits,compressedbits"</i></li>
 <li>Parameter: <i><b>direct</b></i>: Boolean - If true, the audio device will be open in <i>direct</i> mode: low latency, no buffering, no virtual input device created</li>
-<li>Return value: Integer - Device id for the audio device.
+<li>Return value: Integer - New device id for the audio device.
 If the audio device could not be open, this value is -1</li>
 </ul>
 </td></tr>
 <tr><td><b>audioDevice_recordPause(const int devid, const bool pause)</b></td></tr>
 <tr><td>
-Pause or resumes the process to record the output audio to a file.<br><br>
+Pause or resume the process to record the output audio to a file.<br><br>
 <ul>
 <li>Parameter: <i><b>devid</b></i>: Integer - Device id of the audio device</li>
 <li>Parameter: <i><b>pause</b></i>: Boolean - If true, then pauses recording.
 If false, resumes recording</li>